WyWyGuy/tampermonkey-auto-a11y-tools-script/README.md

 # AutoA11yTools.user.js

-This tool provides many accessibility tools that automatically run on Canvas pages.
+This script provides many accessibility tools that automatically run on Canvas pages.
 It also saves your preferences depending on which ones you have activated or not.
-The tool is also usable on any web page, but won't run by default.
+The script is also usable on any web page, but won't run by default.
 The following tools are available:

 | Tool                       | Usage                                                                                        |
 |----------------------------|----------------------------------------------------------------------------------------------|